rose-compiler/rose/src/AstNodes/README.md

   * the ROSE IR node type declarations are not written in C++
   * the ROSETTA DSL is partly C++ function calls in a *.C file
   * additional class member declarations are in text files
-  * additional member funtion implementations are in another text file
+  * additional member function implementations are in another text file
   * documentation is stored far away in yet another text file
   * the IR node type names are listed in yet another text file
   * the text files are not understood by IDEs as being C++ code